selkasse/ynabbit/README.md

 ## The Solution: Pre-Record Transactions as soon as they happen

 - use Salesforce to pre-record transactions via the mobile app, including:

   - Payee
   - Category/Category Group
-  - Split Amounts across multiple categories
+  - Split transaction amount across multiple categories
   - Memo

 - use the YNAB API to load the following YNAB data into Salesforce

   - Budget ID
   - Payees
   - Categories

 - use Twilio to automatically create pre-recorded transactions in Salesforce

   - set up text message notification via online banking